Nadine2016/knative/deploy-job.md

 ## Running a job
 {: #run-job}

 After you create your job definitions, you can use that definition to describe the parameters for your job.
 You can override some parameters that are defined by the job definition.
-You can run your job from the console or with the CLI.
+Run your job from the console or with the CLI.
 {: shortdesc}

 ### Running a job from the console